FIFO jobs are a different kind of career path.

 Infantry or security experience can support protective roles.

-Communications experience can support remote site IT or telecom work.
+Communications experience can support remote-site IT or telecom work.

 Leadership experience can support supervisory roles.